Introduction

 Community and Support

-The strength of the community and the availability of support resources are essential considerations when selecting a database management system.
+The strength of the community and the availability of support resources are essential considerations when selecting a database management system like Oracle and PostgreSQL.

 Postgres has a vibrant and active open-source community that continuously contributes to its development and improvement.
 The community provides extensive documentation, forums, and mailing lists, making it easy to find help and solutions to common issues.